mykcryptodev/multisig-alerts/SETUP.md

 1. Open Telegram and search for **@BotFather**
 2. Send `/newbot` and follow the prompts
 3. Save the bot token (looks like: `123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11`)
+4. This single bot token will be used by all app users
-4. Add the bot to your group as an admin
+5. Add the bot to your group as an admin

 ### 3. Get Telegram Chat ID